 Take Care When Using Frontline Spray for Dogs [licking may lead to poisoning]

-If you opt to use the Frontline Spray take care in the application and only apply strictly as directed.
+If you opt to use the Frontline Spray to take care of the application and only apply strictly as directed.
 Avoid your pet’s eyes, nose, and mouth and don’t over apply the solution.
 Fipronil is toxic if they ingest it and lick any excess solution from their fur.

 Is Frontline Safe for Dogs?